What are Graphic Novels?

 Graphic novels & comic books…

-Are time-honored North American literary art forms that can:
+Are time-honoured North American literary art forms that can:

 - Broaden & strengthen library collections.

 - Attract new readers and students of all ages and skill levels.

 - Help educators reach one of the most challenging student demographics: young adult males.